 Partitions are used to logically segregate directory numbers in your system.
-Every Directory Number, Route Pattern, and Translation have an associated partition.
+Every Directory Number, Route Pattern, and Translation has an associated partition.

 Calling Search Space